hjbhu6/yvertx/core_manual_yeti.md

 Legal request methods are: `Get`, `Put`, `Post`, `Delete`, `Head`, `Options`, `Connect`, `Trace` and `Patch`.

-The response handler will get called when the corresponding response arrives.
+The response handler will get called when the corresponding response arrives or when an excpetion was raised on the HttpClientRequest#exceptionHandler.

-The response handler is passed the client response object as an argument.
+If the request was succesful Some HttpClientResponse will be given to the handler.
+If an excpetion was raised with HttpClientRequest#exceptionHandler from the java-api than a None Exception will be given.

 The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).